mrsilver76/plex-autoshutdown/README.md

 - **Support for secured connections.** This would enable the script to work even if "Secured connections" is set to "Required" within the Plex server.
 - **Report number of streams rather than just checking for 0.** Instead of only detecting whether there are zero streams, report how many active streams are running so you can decide based on count thresholds.
-- **Output to logs instead of screen.** Add or improve logging so that script output goes to log files rather than just the console, useful for monitoring and debugging.
+- **Output to logs instead of screen.** Remove the need to redirect output by allowing configuration in the script to output logs to terminal, file, both or none.
+Handle log rotation automatically.
-- **Sleep option, instead of power down.** Provide an option to put the machine into sleep/standby rather than fully powering it down when no active streams are detected.
+- **Sleep option, instead of power down.** Provide an option to put the server into sleep/standby rather than fully powering it down when no active streams are detected.
-- **Test command line option.** Add a “dry-run” or “test” command line flag that will simulate the shutdown check without executing the shutdown, for validation purposes.

 ## 📝 Attribution
 - Plex is a registered trademark of Plex, Inc. This tool is not affiliated with or endorsed by Plex, Inc.